SaadBazaz/auto-corona-graphics-generator/README.md

 - Illustrator 2019 or higher
 - Python3

+## toDo:
+- More templates
+- Support for GIMP and Inkscape (Open source, lightweight and easily deployable on servers)

 I had to tweak the World Map a bit - I manually named all 195 layers with their corresponding country names.
 This is necessary for any script to recognize a country.
 So if you require a **World Map with *properly named* layers**, you've come to the right place.
 You won't find it anywhere else on the internet.

 > Am I the only one who names their layers?